dnanexus/dxWDL/IR.md

 generates a dx:workflow that uses the applets in its stages.

-The blueprint can be written to a file in human readable syntax, privisionally YAML.
+The blueprint can be written to a file in human readable syntax, provisionally YAML.
 The serialized form is intended for diagnostics, automatic testing, and debugging.

 ## Applet definition